tonyanifire/Old-GoAnimate-For-Schools-Website/README.md

 # Old-GoAnimate-For-Schools-Website
-This is not finished yet
+This is not finished yet (ON PAUSE)